-In general, states must maintain an All Family work participation rate (WPR) of 50 percent (45 CFR 261.31) and a Two-Parent WPR of 90 percent (45 CFR 261.32) to meet WPR requirements.
+In general, states must maintain an All Family participation rate of 50 percent (45 CFR 261.31) and a Two-Parent participation rate of 90 percent (45 CFR 261.32) to meet WPR requirements.
 However, the actual WPR targets that the state must meet vary based upon multiple factors.